elchs/LetoDBf/Readme.txt

  Hbmk2 is a 'make' tool developed and provided by Viktor Szakats to the Harbour team.

- letodb.hbp is ready configured for Windows and Linux daemon, letodbsvc.hbp is ready configured for use as Windows service.
+ letodb.hbp is ready configured server for Windows and Linux daemon, letodbsvc.hbp is ready configured server for use as Windows service.

  -- all              hbmk2 rddleto
  -- Windows service  hbmk2 letodbsvc
- -- all others       hbmk2 letodb
+ -- all other        hbmk2 letodb

  Recommended: integrate LetoDbf client library into your Harbour environment as an 'addon':
- -- Windows:         hbmk2 rddletoaddon
- -- Linux  :         hbmk2 rddletoaddon
+ -- all    :         hbmk2 rddletoaddon
- If you have installed Harbour, you need root rights to also install LetoDBf as addon:
+ If you have 'installed' Harbour, you need root rights to also install LetoDBf as addon:
  -- Linux  :         sudo hbmk2 rddletoaddon

- Resulting server executable can be found in the "bin" directory, library will be in "lib".
+ Resulting server executable will be found in the "bin" directory, library will be in "lib".
  In the "bin" directory is also the "letodb.ini" file to configure the server.

  After successful build as addon, you can compile your applications using Harbour .hbc file:
                      hbmk2 your_application letodb.hbc

- For first testing purpose it is recommended to let the letodb executable remain in the "bin" directory of your downloaded LetoDBf package.
+ For first testing purpose it is recommended to let the server executable remain in the "bin" directory of your downloaded LetoDBf package.

- To install LetoDBf into your system paths ( Linux users as root aka sudo ):
+ To install LetoDBf into your OS system search paths:
+ -- Windows          hbmk2 letodbaddon.hbp
-                     hbmk2 letodbaddon.hbp
+ -- Linux  :         sudo hbmk2 letodbaddon.hbp
  Then server executable goes into the place, where the Harbour executable directory is.
- In Windows the letodb.ini goes also into that place, in Linux it goes into: "/etc", where you need root rights to change config options.
+ In Windows the letodb.ini goes also into same place, in Linux it goes into: "/etc", where you need root rights to change config options.
- !!
-Installing LetoDBf needs to outcomment and adjust the < LogPath > in letodb.ini.
+ !
+Installing LetoDBf needs to outcomment and adjust the <LogPath> in letodb.ini !
- Use e.g. temporary directory of your OS, where normal user have write rights, e.g.: "/tmp".
+ Use e.g. temporary directory of your OS, where normal users have write rights, e.g.: "/tmp".

       2.2 Borland Win32 C++ compiler
       2.3 MS Visual C compiler
- For these both exist a make_b32.bat and a make_vc.bat.
+ For these both exists a make_b32.bat and a make_vc.bat.
 Look into, maybe adapt paths.
  You will know what to do, are on your own.
+I use them only for sporadic tests.

       3. Running and stopping server

  Before you do so, adapt the "DataPath" in letodb.ini, the most important setting.
  If this path does not exist or is invalid, the server will not start !
- If you 'installed' the server, also adapt the LogPath.
+ If you 'installed' the server or use it as service, also adapt the LogPath where the log files will go.
+If LogPath is not set, they go into directory of server executable.
+ For both directories user needs write rights granted by the OS.

       3.1 the classic way for all OS